rynaardb/hackintosh-strix-z490i/README.md

 <img src="assets/usb-ports.png" width="500" alt="usb-ports"/>

- **Important note regarding creating USB mappings:**
+ **Important note regarding the USB mapping for the internal usb header (HS11) needed to power the Bluetooh module on the BCM94360NG:**

-If for some reason (as was the case for me) you don't see HS11 shown in Hackintool you will need to add it manually.
+If for some reason (as was the case for me) you don't see HS11 shown in Hackintool you will need to add it manually. **Without the correct HS11 mapping Bluetooth will not work correctly.**

 1. Create your USB mappings and export it using Hackintool.